ForgeRock/fr-config-manager/README.md

 # ForgeRock Identity Cloud - Demonstration Configuration Management Tools

-<b>Note: This is an alpha release candidate: it should not be used in production in its current state.</b>

 ## Disclaimer

 The sample code described herein is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
 ForgeRock does not warrant or guarantee the individual success developers may have in implementing the sample code on their development platforms or in production configurations.
 ForgeRock does not warrant, guarantee or make any representations regarding the use, results of use, accuracy, timeliness or completeness of any data or information relating to the sample code.
 ForgeRock disclaims all warranties, expressed or implied, and in particular, disclaims all warranties of merchantability, and warranties related to the code, or any service or software related thereto.